 The trivia items below may give away important plot points.

-In reality, Karen and Denys' romance was slightly different.
+In real life, Karen and Denys' romance was slightly different.
 They met at a hunting club, not out on the plains.
 He disappeared for two years on military assignment in Egypt.
 He started flying and taking tourists on safaris after he moved in with Karen, not before.
+Karen learned of his death from some friends in Nairobi.
 The film never mentions that Karen miscarried their baby.
-In reality, Karen Blixen learned of her lover's death from some friends in Nairobi.

 Nicolas Roeg planned to direct the film in the early 70s, using a screenplay written by Judith Rascoe.
 The scene where Bror informs Karen Blixen of Finch Hatton's death is a leftover from that treatment.